 ・Participants who run with headphones or similar items that block external sound, excluding hearing aids.

 ・The race may be canceled for various reasons, including when a weather warning is issued, the course is in poor condition due to extreme weather, or participants’ safety cannot be guaranteed.

 ・Depending upon weather conditions, the race may also be delayed, rescheduled or the course may be changed to assure participants' safety.

-・No refunds or credits will be issued.
-This applies to incidents in which the event is cancelled for any reason including personal participant circumstances (such as illness) and incidents in which the event is cancelled due to unforeseen weather conditions or natural disasters.
+・If the race is cancelled, postponed, shortened, or otherwise modified, no refunds, deferrals, transfers, or credits will be issued.
+This applies to incidents in which the event is cancelled for any reason including personal participant circumstances (such as illness) and incidents in which the event is modified due to unforeseen weather conditions or natural disasters.

 |Parking Address||The parking lot has no specific address; please use the race site address listed below as a point of reference.